Solar100’s Jon Powers: The Chief Sustainability Officer of Solar

 Future of the industry

 Richard Matsui: Moving forward into 2021, we’re asking everyone in the Solar100 series about racial equity in the solar industry.
-The thought is that the solar industry is of course important because of climate change; it’s also important because there are a lot of people who work in this industry or want to work in this industry.
+The thought is that the solar industry is...important because of climate change; it’s also important because there are a lot of people who work in this industry or want to work in this industry.
 As a respected solar veteran, happy to have you weigh in.

 Jon Powers: I’m glad you’re raising this question.
-It’s something I’ve been in conversation about as well — both what we can do as an industry, and what CleanCapital can do.
+It’s something I’ve been in conversation about as well — both what we can do as an industry and what CleanCapital can do.

 One thing we’ve done to tackle this issue as a company is to create an internal volunteer working group of employees to guide these changes.
 The turnout for this group has been phenomenal, and they brought forward recommendations on what we as a company can do to increase diversity within our hiring, how to support organizations doing important work in equity and inclusion, and how we can ensure that we’re spending money with companies that share our values.

-Management has been impressed with their work, and the fact that this has truly been driven by the broader team.
+Management has been impressed with their work and the fact that this has truly been driven by the broader team.
 It hasn’t been a top-down initiative.

-The group is passionate about diversity, and their recommendations have been well-researched and actionable.
-For example, we’re going to historically black colleges and universities (HBCUs) to do outreach for our internships, something I would not have thought to do proactively.
+The group is passionate about diversity, and their recommendations have been well researched and actionable.
+For example, we’re going to historically Black colleges and universities to do outreach for our internships, something I would not have thought to do proactively.

 Additionally, because many people in the working group have tech backgrounds, they’re trying to apply lessons from that industry as well.
-Tech of course has also struggled with creating a diverse and equitable workforce, and it’s an opportunity to learn both the positives and the negatives from that space, and bring those lessons into solar.
+Tech...has also struggled with creating a diverse and equitable workforce, and it’s an opportunity to learn both the positives and the negatives from that space and bring those lessons into solar.

 Richard Matsui: That’s fantastic.
 Are there people or groups within our industry that you think are modeling the kind of actions we as an industry need to take?

-Jon Powers: Individually, Devin Hampton from UtilityAPI has some really awesome leadership on this and has put out a challenge along with the Clean Energy Leadership Institute (CELI) that people should check out.
-It’s called the Edict Pledge, and CleanCapital and kWh Analytics are, as you know, both member companies.
+Jon Powers: Individually, Devin Hampton from UtilityAPI has some really awesome leadership on this and has put out a challenge along with the Clean Energy Leadership Institute that people should check out.
+It’s called the Edict Pledge, and CleanCapital and kWh Analytics are...both member companies.
 For those who haven’t yet heard of it, it’s a straightforward commitment of what you can do as a company.

-From a systemic perspective, when it comes to broader questions of equity, I think climate and environmental justice is a significant theme that we’re going to see more of under this incoming administration.
-We need to have critical conversations on how we ensure that people with low to moderate income can have access to community solar.
-This is not a nice to have, but a need to have.
+From a systemic perspective, when it comes to broader questions of equity, I think climate and environmental justice [are] significant themes that we’re going to see more of under this incoming administration.
+We need to have critical conversations on how we ensure that people with low to moderate incomes can have access to community solar.
+This is not a nice-to-have but a need-to-have.